Email Threading That Keeps Agents in Context

 Reactive processing via webhooks

-Inbound reply webhooks include the thread_id already resolved.
+Inbound reply webhooks carry the email_id; one read resolves its thread.
 For high-volume deployments handling thousands of conversations, your agent processes new replies reactively rather than polling check_inbox on an interval.

 Works across all MCP clients and the REST API

-get_thread and reply_email are available as MCP tools (Claude Desktop, Cursor, Windsurf), as Python SDK methods, and as direct REST endpoints.
-Threading header logic is handled server-side identically across all three paths.
+get_thread and reply_email are available as MCP tools (Claude Desktop, Cursor, Windsurf) and as direct REST endpoints.
+Threading header logic is handled server-side identically across both paths.

 Recommended oversight mode